yodaos-project/24k-effect/README.md

 ## component

-Component is a cmake project that contains `component.mk` and `CMakeLists.txt` files.
+Component is a cmake project that contains `CMakeLists.txt` files.

 Component is stored in the component directory by default.

 All components are compiled into a static library and linked to 24K-Effect executable.
 You can extend the function of 24K through component.

-A minimum component.mk file is as follows:
+A minimum CMakeLists.txt file is as follows:

 ```txt
 cmake_minimum_required(VERSION 3.5)